REVENUE FROM CONTRACTS WITH CUSTOMERS

 | | | | | | | | | | | |

-During the year ended December 31, 2024, advances from customers increased by $62,581 primarily due to a net increase of payments made by customers for first tools under evaluation.
+During the year ended December 31, 2025, advances from customers decreased by $56,140 primarily due to more revenue recognized upon acceptance of first tools by customers than the payments made by customers for first tools.

 Below are revenues recognized from amounts included in contract liabilities at the beginning of the year: